In May 2012, a freak wormhole in the space-time continuum briefly

 the series with all the insight of a concussed badger, the glib and dumb opinion... and then there's the general design and

-layout which appears to have been pulled together by a blind Albanian drunk
+layout which appears to have been pulled together by drunkard in a

 AH: Well, it's your loss, future boy.
 I've always said that a life is incomplete